Geoffrey Thomas Dunn: Career

 Grove commented that his "lines are always musically phrased, apt for stage effect and endlessly witty in rhyme and pun".
 Jacobs gives an example from La Belle Hélène of a "superbly punning line (wittier than the original)", Why does the downfall of virtue divert you so much?' ([Dis-moi, Vénus], quel plaisir trouves-tu ~ À faire ainsi cascader la vertu ?).
 In an article about his work on Murder in the Cathedral in 1962 Dunn set out the three objectives "of the highest importance in making an English version of any opera"; that "the words should be as easy as possible to sing, with the vowels at the extremities of the registers as near a possible to the vowels of the original stresses and note-values should be scrupulously retained, in recitative as well as arioso; and that they should never be altered or modified except when there is no other way to fulfil the demands of the third objective".

 He also provided translations for twentieth century operas such as King Roger and Saul and David.
 For his translation of Pizzetti's Assassinio nella cattedrale in 1962, he first discussed his approach with T. S. Eliot, on whose play Alberti Castelli's libretto had been based, and described the result as "Re-translated into English by Geoffrey Dunn who has used, wherever possible, T. S. Eliot's own wording.".

 As a producer and director his work included Antony Hopkins's Lady Rohesia at Sadler's Wells in 1947, Don Giovanni in 1947 and Dido and Aeneas in early 1951.
 He translated and produced Il trionfo dell'onore by Alessandro Scarlatti at the Fortune Theatre, conducted by Stanford Robinson with April Cantelo and Marjorie Thomas among the cast.
+He translated and produced Gluck's La rencontre imprévue for a broadcast on the Third Programme on 30 October 1955 conducted by Charles Mackerras with Alexander Young, Ian Wallace, Rupert Davies and Bruce Boyce among the cast.

 Dunn appeared with the Players' Theatre company during World War 2, where his songs included 'I don't mind Flies', 'My Son My Son' and 'That is Love'.
 In 1942 he appeared with Vida Hope in a melodrama The Streets of London.
 He appeared alongside Ian Wallace and Alastair Sim in James Bridie's The Forrigan Reel at Sadler's Wells in 1944.
 Shakespearean roles include Malvolio in a television production of Twelfth Night starring Barbara Lott as Viola in 1950, and the Archbishop of Canterbury in an audio recording of Henry V (1967) with Ian Holm as the king.
 He gave up singing to concentrate on acting but appeared as Cardinal Pirelli in the original production of the musical Valmouth in 1958.